 The Western European country with 300 days of sun per year has a population of around ten million people.

 In 2019, Portugal welcomed 24.6 million tourists, which means 2.46 times its resident population.

 Most tourists choose Portugal for its beaches, weather, history, food, and well-known hospitality.

 The number of beaches under the supervision of each one of these communities varies from one (Pombal) to 53 (Lagoa).

-Of all 53 coastal municipalities with more or less long stretches of sand, 24 councils manage only ten or less beaches.
+Of all 53 coastal municipalities with more or less long stretches of sand, 24 councils manage only ten or fewer beaches.

-In conclusion, setting up a viable and implementable plan to keep Portugueses beaches clean all year round is perfectly doable.
+In conclusion, setting up a viable and implementable plan to keep Portuguese beaches clean all year round is perfectly doable.